Psst! Short on time? Talk to someone now and get your answers quicker!

 When add-ons are purchased.

-In many cases, these situations might not necessarily need a new contract but only slight modifications to the existing contract.
+In many cases, these situations might not require a new contract, only slight modifications to the existing contract terms.
+For example, updating payment terms or license terms.

 This is important to realize value for the service provided.
-In SaaS, the product is delivered continuously hence there is no separate performance obligation and rather a continuous performance obligation.
+In SaaS, the product is delivered continuously hence there is no separate performance obligation.
+Rather, it's a continuous performance obligation.

 To do this, the overall billing value is split and allocated to each month which falls as part of the service agreement.
 This is similar to the principles of the completion method.